tarcisiofischer/telegram-blocklist-bot/README.md

 ### How to block other users

 1. Stop running the script.
-2. Edit the source code and add an entry in the `BAN_LIST`.
+2. Edit the source code and add an entry in the `BLOCKLIST`.
 3. Run the script again.